BioDataFuse/elixir_biohackathon_2024/rdf_config_documentation/README.md

 # Workflow to get RDF-config files from any RDF graph

-`RDF-config` is a tool developed by {} that generates generate SPARQL queries, a schema diagram, and files required for Grasp, TogoStanza and ShEx validator.
+`RDF-config` generates generate SPARQL queries, a schema diagram, and files required for Grasp, TogoStanza and ShEx validator.

 ## Requirements